 I’d told her I loved her the week prior.
 Too early, I’m sure, but I think I was being honest.

 ‘I came here, to this beach, in the summer of 1978.
 I’d just dropped out of university, and I felt awful.
-My parents were disappointed, my best friend was moving to New York for a gap year, it was, it was just a bad time.
+My parents were disappointed, my best friend was moving to New York for a gap year, it was just a bad time.
 So I came here to forget everything; to just sit in the sun and relax, and do nothing at all for a few days.
 An old friend lived near here, I was going to stay with her for a bit until I figured out what I was doing with my life.’

 ‘So what happened?
 How come you’re, well, you’re still in your twenties now?’
 I asked her.
 I always felt I could trust her.
 Every word she said sounded so honest, so true.
 I knew she wasn’t making any of this up, which scared me more than anything else.

 ‘I went for a swim, but I went too far out.
 The tide started flowing out and I couldn’t get back to shore.
 A strong wave crashed over me and I was pulled under, and everything faded out.’

 ‘ What?
 What are you saying?’
 I stumbled over my words, trying to figure out what I was asking her.

 ‘I’m not dead.
 I don’t think so, anyway.
 Though maybe this makes even less sense in that case.’

 ‘I think we skipped over an important page, there.
 What happened after everything went dark?’

 ‘I woke up.
 I woke up on the pebbles, as the tide rushed out beneath me.
 I was on the shore; somewhere down there.’
 She waved in the general direction of where the sea met the land.

 ‘It wasn’t the same day, or the next.
 My head pounded like I had a bad hangover, but I walked until I found a discarded newspaper.
 It had been a week.
 It was still a Saturday; just the next one.
 I was on page twenty-two, under a cartoon about a dog.
 Missing girl; presumed runaway.’